st-ty1/Artix_FreshTomato/gcc-4.5.3-toolchain_arm/README.md

          make clean
          make

-	 No older gcc-compiler is needed for building process of toolchain.
-I.e., toolchain can be built with gcc-10.1.0 (on Artix/Arch-Linux).
-After building process is finished, toolchain is located under BR2_STAGING_DIR (if you have chosen default configuartion in .config file, this means buildroot-2012.02/output/host/usr).
+   There is no need for an older gcc-compiler to build the toolchain.
+I.e., toolchain can be built with gcc 12 (on Artix/Arch-Linux).
+After building process is  finished, toolchain is located under BR2_STAGING_DIR (if you have chosen default configuration in .config file, this means buildroot-2012.02/output/host/usr).

 In order to use this toolchain as toolchain for FT: